-One use of this feature is to serialize or single thread a group of jobs, where only one may run at a time.
-All of the jobs to be serialized would use a "/\CNTL" statement that uses the EXC or exclusive option, and the same resource name.
+One use of this feature is to serialize or single thread or group of jobs, where only one may run at a time.
+All of the jobs to be serialized would use a "/CNTL" statement that uses the EXC or exclusive option, and the same resource name.
 Any resource name will do, it just has to be the same in all participating jobs.
-As soon as one of the jobs in the group is selected for execution all other jobs with the same "/\CNTL" statement will become ineligible for selection until the first job ends, and so on.
-Many times a DD statement with a dummy dataset name and a disposition of old is used to accomplish nearly the same thing, but that solution potentially ties up initiators that could be used to process other ready work and actually creates a throughput bottleneck.
-The use of the "/\CNTL" statements prevents the competing jobs from even being initiated, and so does not tie up, or waste initiators while each job waits for it's turn to run.
+As soon as one of the jobs in the group is selected for execution all other jobs with a "/CNTL" statement using the same resource name will become ineligible for selection until the first job ends, and so on.
+Many times a DD statement with a dummy dataset name and a disposition of old is used to accomplish nearly the same thing, but that solution ties up initiators that could be used to process other ready work and actually creates a throughput bottleneck.
+The use of the "/CNTL" statements prevents the competing jobs from even being initiated, and so does not tie up, or waste initiators while each job waits for it's turn to run.
 It also will not produce the annoying messages that jobs are waiting for exclusive use of the dummy dataset name.
 A more complex example using this feature is particularly valuable to systems programmers using SMP/e, where multiple jobs may run concurrently using the SHR option with a common name as long as each job is not actually performing updates, but a job that performs updates must run alone is coded to use the same resource name but with an EXC or EXCLUSIVE option specified, which ensures it will always run alone.
-In my shop we use the CSI name as the resource name, and list or check jobs are coded with a SHR option, while APPLY, or RESTORE jobs are coded with an EXC for the same resource name.
-At the request of 'power' users of this feature, a new option, PRG or PURGE, is now available that will prevent any other jobs regardless of whether or not they have a SHR or EXC specification from running until after the job with the PRG is selected and run.
+In my shop we use the SMP CSI name as the resource name, and list or check jobs are coded with a SHR option, while APPLY, or RESTORE jobs are coded with an EXC for the same resource name.
+This allows us to all use the same CSI without having to make phone calls and co-ordinate our SMP jobs.

+At the request of 'power' users of the /CNTL feature, a new option, PRG or PURGE, is now available that will prevent any other jobs regardless of whether or not they have a SHR or EXC specification from running until after the job with the PRG is selected and run.
 The PURGE option effectively says, "This job must run alone, and no other job with this resource name may start until after the job with the PRG specification has completed and it must run next."

-The "/\AFTER", "/\BEFORE", and "/\WITH" and "/\WITHOUT" control statements can be used to dictate the order of job selection for a group of jobs in relation to each other.
+The "/AFTER", "/BEFORE", and "/WITH" and "/WITHOUT" control statements can be used to dictate the order of job selection for a group of jobs in relation to each other.
 There are some specific options, other than the most obvious ones, that can be specified for each system that determine rules that must be met before any of the jobs controlled by these statements is satisfied.
 The processing options that can be specified for these types of statements are covered in detail in the Installation Instructions, and the selection of the additional rules is set by your systems programmer.